36z/super-stripe/readme.txt

 == Description ==

-[Super Stripe](http://superstripeapp.com "Super Stripe Credit Card Processing for WordPress") is perfect for people who want to process credit cards but don't want to go through the hassle of getting a dedicated IP address or installing an ssl certificate.
+[Super Stripe](http://superstripeapp.com "Super Stripe Credit Card Processing for WordPress") is perfect for people who want to process credit cards but don't want to go through the hassle of getting a dedicated IP address or installing an SSL certificate.

 Super Stripe is great for selling digital goods, running promotions or accepting payments for services.